thoughtworks-jumpstart/jumpstart/devops/deployment/circleci-with-multi-env.md

   - Test
   - Production

 1. Create 3 Heroku applications.
-These are to represent the servers of the above 3 environments.
+(6 Heroku apps if you have a seperate repo for frontend and backend) These are to represent the servers of the above 3 environments.
 You can use the below names so that they are easy to identify.
   - auto- [app name]
   - test-[app name]
   - [app name]

 2. If your app uses a mongodb database.
 Go to the resources tab **for each app** add a free MLab DB plugin.
+Otherwise if you are using postgres add a free heroku postgres DB plugin.

 3. Create a directory named `.circleci` in your project and a file named `config.yml` in it. \(i.e. you should create this file in your project directory: `.circleci/config.yml`\)